Kite1219/linguagpt/README.md

 4. Click "Translate" to get your translation
 5. Use the copy button to copy the translated text
 6. Use the swap button to quickly reverse translation direction
-7. **NEW!** For English words, click "Show More" to see:
+7. **NEW!** For English words (including Auto-detect), click "Show More" to see:
    - Detailed definitions from Oxford Dictionary
-   - Pronunciation guide (IPA)
+   - 🔊 Pronunciation guide (IPA) with speaker button
    - Multiple word senses and meanings
-   - Usage examples and synonyms
+   - Clean usage examples and synonyms
    - Part of speech information

 ### Testing Dictionary Features